 It was a real 911 moment!!

 Pictured on the left is the poor condition of the bronze when it first came out of the cleaning bath.
 Everybody was completly shocked to see there was very little metal left once the deoxidation bath had been applied.
-Philip “Cal” had falen in love with “the twins” and the artist in him kicked in.
-He would take “the twins” from there broken state and reinvent them for the next melinium.
+Fortunately, “Cal” had falen in love with ‘The Twins’ and his artistic nature kicked in.
+He would take ‘The Twins’ from there broken state and reinvent them for the next melinium.

 Below is the damage indicating it would be a substantial restoration process.
 Even the faces were crumbling after the bath.

-After some trials and errors the project becan to show signs of success, which Philip never had any doubt.
+After some trials and errors the project becan to show signs of success, for which Philip had no doubt.